frangrit/frangrit.github.io/projects.md

 - **With:** Rumors
 - **When:** 2016

-## ⚖️ Open course material prototype for Harvard Law School
+## ⚖️ Open course material prototype for Harvard

 H2O is a platform for creating, sharing, and remixing open course materials, created by the [Library Innovation Lab](https://lil.law.harvard.edu/) (LIL) at Harvard Law School.
 The goal of this project was to create a static prototype demonstrating a compelling vision of H2O.
 How might it best serve students and professors of law?
 Which elements are used most?
 What functionalities might we introduce or remove to enhance the user experience?